 Think of it as you’d learn to speak a foreign language.

 You need to build up your vocabulary, learn the grammar, practice your accent and find a few choice phrases.
 These books will show you the way…

 The Omnibook series is a collection of transcribed solos of some of the greatest innovators of the history of jazz.
 The first Omnibook published was the Charlie Parker Omnibook which contains 60 original compositions and solos of the be-bop great Charlie Parker.

-Available in Eb (alto sax), Bb (tenor saxophone and bari sax) it’s an essential element for anyone wishing to learn about bebop.
+Available in Eb (alto sax & bari sax), Bb (tenor saxophone and soprano sax) it’s an essential element for anyone wishing to learn about bebop.

 Charlie Parker’s virtuosity means the book can be very useful for technical development and the chord changes provided are helpful when one wants to analyze and understand why he played those notes over those chords.